docknetwork/dock-tutorials/did-creation/README.md

   .then(() => process.exit(0));
 ```

-Now we need to import some helper methods so we can write DIDs:
+Now we need to import some helper methods so we can write DIDs from the SDK.
+We will also import the `randomAsHex` method from Polkadot to give us a random hex string for seeds.
+From the SDK we need to use the `createNewDockDID` which will generate a new, random Dock DID.
+The `createKeyDetail` is then used along with a valid Sr25519 key to write the DID to chain with controller information.
+In this example, the controller is the same as the DID.
+The `getPublicKeyFromKeyringPair` will take a keypair object and return its public key.
+Import methods as follows:
 ```
 // Import some utils from Polkadot JS import { randomAsHex } from '@polkadot/util-crypto';